 Only students who have completed a bachelor's degree in the Early Childhood-Deaf Education program at TCNJ may matriculate into the MAT.
 Students must have a minimum GPA of 3.0 to matriculate into the MAT portion of the program.
 Passing score on a State approved test of basic skills (e.g., SAT, ACT or Praxis Core-not the same as the Praxis exam for certification).
 For more information visit the certification website here: http://education.tcnj.edu/offices-partnerships/certification/.
 Early Childhood Praxis II (5025) (Must be taken in the final semester of the senior year).
-Graduation Requirements:

-Cumulative grade point average of 3.0 in the MAT program Completion of all departmental requirements/prerequisites-30 credits (no more than 3 cr. may be accepted from another institution as transfer credit in this program; grade of "B" or higher must be earned in a transfer class) Grade of B or better in Student Teaching (no transfer credit will be accepted for Student Teaching) Passing scores on the State mandated EdTPA and Praxis II Required Courses (Graduate Level):
+Graduation Requirements: Cumulative grade point average of 3.0 in the MAT program Completion of all departmental requirements/prerequisites-30 credits (no more than 3 cr. may be accepted from another institution as transfer credit in this program; grade of "B" or higher must be earned in a transfer class) Grade of B or better in Student Teaching (no transfer credit will be accepted for Student Teaching) Passing scores on the State mandated EdTPA and Praxis II Required Courses (Graduate Level):

-SPED 621/Assessment Young Children with Disabilities (3 credits) ELEM 520/Multicultural Social Studies Methods (2 credits) ECED 530/Culturally Responsive Practices with Children & Parents (3 credits) SPED 622/Intervention Strategies - Young Children with Disabilities (with field experience) (3 credits) ECED 560/Curriculum Experiences for Young Children (3 credits) EDUC 513/Collaboration & Consultation (3 credits) DFHH 522/Assistive Learning Devices and Auditory Management (3 credits) DFHH 700/Comprehensive Exam (0 credit) DFHH 690/Student Teaching (Preschool SPED) (6 credits) DFHH 530/Speech Development for D/HH Individuals (3 credits) DFHH 597/Student Teaching Seminar (1 credit) Early Childhood Specialization (ELEC_MAT02) $\label{eq:condition} \mbox{Jody Eberly, Coordinator, Graduate Program in Early Childhood Education (MAT)}$ Admission Requirements:
+SPED 621/Assessment Young Children with Disabilities (3 credits) ELEM 520/Multicultural Social Studies Methods (2 credits) ECED 530/Culturally Responsive Practices with Children & Parents (3 credits) SPED 622/Intervention Strategies - Young Children with Disabilities (with field experience) (3 credits) ECED 670/Current Issues and Trends in Early Childhood Education EDUC 513/Collaboration & Consultation (3 credits) DFHH 522/Assistive Learning Devices and Auditory Management (3 credits) DFHH 700/Comprehensive Exam (0 credit) DFHH 690/Student Teaching (Preschool SPED) (6 credits) DFHH 530/Speech Development for D/HH Individuals (3 DFHH 597/Student Teaching Seminar (1 credit) Elementary/English as a Second Language (certification) Leading to a Master of Arts in Teaching (MAT) Degree for Students Interested in Urban Education Specialization (ELEU\MAT01)-Five-Year Program (for TCNJ students only-Full-Five Year Undergraduate/Graduate Program) Tabitha Dell'Angelo, Coordinator, Graduate Program in Urban Education The Department of Elementary and Early Education offers a program that prepares students to be teachers in urban schools.
+This five-year program, featuring a double major with dual certification, culminates in a Master of Arts in Teaching degree and New Jersey teaching certification in either Elementary Education or Early Childhood Education and English as a Second Language.
+At the end of the fourth year, students earn a bachelor's degree in their liberal arts major and elementary or early childhood education.
+The course of study continues through the following summer and academic year and culminates in a Master of Arts in Teaching degree.
+Graduates of the program are considered "highly qualified" teachers and therefore meet current requirements for obtaining employment in New Jersey school districts.
+Admission Requirements: